 Eligibility for S Pass

 Only eligible candidates will be considered for an S Pass.
 Criteria include a minimum salary of $2,300 and acceptable qualifications.
+The minimum salary requirement is set to be increased to $2,400 a month with effect from 01-January-2020.
 Use the Self-Assessment Tool to check a candidate’s eligibility before you apply.

 Who is eligible